A Different View of Sigma-Delta Modulators Under the Lens of Pulse Frequency Modulation

 \section{Introduction}

-\IEEEPARstart{D}{espite} being first described in the '60s \cite{inose}, data converters based on Sigma-Delta modulation ramped up in the early '80s \cite{candy}.
+\IEEEPARstart{I}{n} the '80s decade of last century, the world faced the advent of digital audio and telephony.
+One of the main technological problems at that time, was the lack of high resolution data converters that were cheap and suitable for mass production.
+Resistor ladder DACs and successive approximation ADCs were among the few available data converter chips, and they required laser trimming to achieve CD audio quality.
+Trimming was a costly production step that contributed to push digital audio to the most expensive market segments.
+By the end of the decade, Sigma-Delta modulators came as a solution to popularize communications and multimedia products.
+As a consequence, and despite being first described in the '60s \cite{Brahm, inose}, it was not until then that Sigma-Delta modulators became a hot topic, focusing many researchers in their analysis \cite{candy}.

 Since the beginning, Sigma-Delta modulation was very useful implemented as switched capacitor ADCs or purely digital DACs but a mystery from the system level point of view.
 Many attempts were made to explain its spectra even in the simplest form \cite{gray}, the stability of Sigma-Delta modulators \cite{schreierconvex,feely} or its anomalous dynamic range \cite{ardalan}.
-However, the only simplified analysis that remains after the years is the white quantization noise analysis model \cite{candy, toston_candy} complemented with simulations to prove stability \cite{schreierempirical}.
+However, the only simplified analysis that remains after the years is the white quantization noise analysis model \cite{candy, libro_candy} complemented with simulations to prove stability \cite{schreierempirical}.
 An in depth understanding of the quantization noise and operation of Sigma-Delta modulators has not been achieved despite the years.

 In the opinion of the authors, this is due to the fact that system level understanding and hardware implementations have followed opposite ways.
 First Sigma-Delta modulators were discrete systems implemented with switched capacitors (ADCs) or digital circuits (DACs).
 Then, development of Continuous-Time Sigma-Delta (CTSD) modulators showed that all Discrete-Time Sigma-Delta (DTSD) modulators are a discretization in the sampling instants of an equivalent CTSD modulator \cite{schreier_ct}.
-Later on, Voltage Controlled Oscillators (VCO) were proposed as first-order Sigma-Delta modulators \cite{hovin} or as replacements of the quantizer and last integrator of a CTSD modulator \cite{Perrott_Straayer}.
+Afterwards, Voltage Controlled Oscillators (VCO) were proposed as an alternative implementation of Sigma-Delta modulators \cite{hovin} or as replacements of the quantizer and last integrator of a CTSD modulator \cite{Perrott_Straayer}.